Monthly Breach Report: December 2020 Edition

 Not All Fun And Games

 The ransomware infection exposed customer records and compromised personal data of customers, business partners, employees, and others.
 In addition, data on their servers was corrupted, encrypted, and destroyed.
 Over 350,000 elements of PII were likely exposed.
 The company reported that some of its financials and sales reports were also impacted, as were some future product release dates.
-Since payments are handled by a third-party, no credit card data was included in the breach.
+Because payments are handled by a third party, no credit card data was included in the breach.

 Do a Temperature Check

-In the midst of a global pandemic, professionals in healthcare around the world continue to have to manage fraudsters’ theft and threats of releasing sensitive personal, financial, and health data of patients.
-Cybercrime affecting hospitals is incredibly expensive, often costing millions of dollars to repair data breaches and resulting in costly downtime.
+In the midst of a global pandemic, professionals in health care around the world continue to have to manage fraudsters’ theft and threats of releasing sensitive personal, financial, and health data of patients.
+Cybercrimes affecting hospitals are incredibly expensive, often costing millions of dollars to repair data breaches and resulting in costly downtime.